 Is your video distorted?

 There can be a number of possible explanations.
 Most likely, however, the video file is just too large.
 Reducing its size in a conversion app might help.

-How to Do a Lossless Conversion from MKV to MP4 on Mac
+How to Convert MKV to MP4 Without Quality Loss on Mac

 Unfortunately, users of Apple smartphones cannot open MKV files on their devices, and even Mac users can encounter difficulties opening and playing these videos.
 In these instances, you need to convert MKV to MP4 on Mac.
 The best way to do this is to use a dedicated program.
 Movavi Video Converter can help you transform your files extra quickly, thanks to its SuperSpeed mode.

 The fastest way to convert MKV to MP4 on Mac is to transfer data from one container to another without compression.
 The SuperSpeed mode is a function in Movavi Video Converter that enables format changes in the blink of an eye without re-encoding or associated quality loss.

 There are a few limitations though that you need to take into account when using SuperSpeed conversion:

 With our software, you can easily change the format from MKV to MP4 on Mac.
 Movavi’s MKV lossless converter for Mac supports not only MKV and MP4 but many other video, audio, and image formats as well.